mikeal/killa-beez/README.md

 npm install killa-beez
 ```

+***Experimental***: This module is still under heavy and active
+development.
+While each release should work features and functionality
+may be deprecated and not all the goals of the project have been
+acheived yet.

 `Killa Beez` is an efficient, secure, and reliable WebRTC swarm.
 The
 goal is to not rely on any single point of failure and to resist
 hostile networks.